Introduction

 Here’s everything you need to know about this popular poker term.

-Big Slick is a colloquial term for the hand Ace of any suit and King of any suit (AK).
-It can be suited (both cards of the same suit, e.g., A♠ K♠) or unsuited (different suits, e.g., A♦ K♣).
-As a starting hand, it is ranked very high due to its potential to connect with the flop in a favourable way.
+Big Slick is a common term for the hand Ace of any suit and King of any suit (AK).
+It can be suited (both cards of the same suit, e.g., A♠ K♠) or unsuited (different suits, e.g., A♦ K♣), which makes it one of the topmost starting hands in a poker game.
+After the Santa Barbara oil spill of 1969, this hand got its name after it, which later became famous among the poker community as Big Slick.
+Few people still refer to this hand, AK, as ‘Exxon Valdez’.

 How to Play Big Slick Pre-Flop